severin-kacianka/cc3200_dma_spi_example/README.md

 transfer_64k shows how to transfer a 64k buffer from the master to the slave and back again.

+windows contains a Makefile send to me by Matt van de Werken that also works using the Launchpad tools in a Cygwin enviroment

 # License
 Copyright (c) 2015, Severin Kacianka (severin at kacianka dot at) All rights reserved.